 - a.
-Inspections conducted under this NEP shall focus on facilities with workers in Major Group 33 of the SIC Manual. - b.
-Each Area Office, in conjunction with the Regional Office, shall develop an inspection master list of establishments in accordance with OSHA Instruction CPL 02-00-025, Scheduling System for Programmed Inspections.
+Inspections conducted under this NEP shall focus on facilities with workers in Major Group 33 of the SIC Manual, and now identified by their corresponding NAICS codes in Appendix B. - b.
+When performing programmed inspections under this NEP, each Area Office, in conjunction with the Regional Office, shall develop an inspection master list of establishments in accordance with OSHA Instruction CPL 02-00-025, Scheduling System for Programmed Inspections.